Trump administration demands Harvard give it reports of antisemitism and anti-Muslim bias amid fresh $1 billion threat

 “First he went after the law firms, then he went after companies, then he went after everyday Americans.
 Now he’s going after colleges and universities, using any and all tactics to try to shut them down, to silence them,” Healey said.

-CNN’s Piper Hudspeth Blackburn, Betsy Klein, Liz Enochs and Brad Lendon contributed to this report.
+CNN’s Piper Hudspeth Blackburn, Betsy Klein, Andy Rose, Liz Enochs and Brad Lendon contributed to this report.

 This story has been updated with additional information.